Jaisalmer: Desert festival

-Desert Festival of Jaisalmer is the most awaited and famous cultural and colourful event of Rajasthan.
-Camel races, Turban-tying and Mr. Desert competitions are organised.
+The Desert Festival of Jaisalmer features races, turban-tying and Mr. Desert competitions.
 It is held in the month of February every year.
-The festival showcases Rajasthani folk songs and dance and it is very attractive to foreign tourists.
-Gair and Fire dancers which are the major attraction of the Jaisalmer desert festival celebrations.
-This is the best time to visit Jaisalmer to witness performing arts like Kalbelia dances and folk songs and music.
+The festival showcases Rajasthani folk songs and dance and is popular with foreign tourists.
+Gair and fire dancers are the major attraction of the Jaisalmer desert festival celebrations.

 Transport

 Jaisalmer is connected to the rest of Rajasthan by buses provided by Rajasthan State Transport Corporation as well as other private bus operators.

 Jaisalmer Airport is located 17 kilometres southeast of Jaisalmer.
 Flights serve Mumbai, Delhi, Bangalore, Jaipur, Ahmedabad, Surat and Jodhpur.